adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/projection.md

 There are a number of best practices that I think are important in developing table controllers:

-* **Optimize Operations**:
+* **Optimize Operations**

   You should always optimize the CRUD operations that are implemented in a table controller.
 This means limiting the code so that only **filters**, **transforms** and **validators** are used.
 You can use **hooks** as an asynchronous way to handle custom code if something else needs to happen when a mobile client inserts, updates or deletes a record.
 (We will be delving into hooks during the custom code chapter later on).

   You should **NOT** insert custom code into a table controller that runs synchronously.

-* **Implement Security Policy with Filters**:
+* **Implement Security Policy with Filters**

   The mobile backend should be concerned with security.
 What can the connecting user see?
 Use **filters** to ensure that the connecting user can only see the data that they are allowed to see.
 There are several examples of bad filters.
 For example, if a user normally wants to see the last 7 days worth of messages, but is allowed to see all messages.
 I would implement this particular case as a client-side filter as it has nothing to do with security.

-* **Use LINQ Extension Methods**:
+* **Use LINQ Extension Methods**

   LINQ extension methods can be used to great effect to make your CRUD methods more readable.
 I love readable code.
 For example, consider the following two code snippets from the last recipe:

 ```csharp
 public IQueryable<Message> GetAllMessage()